The most amazing wine cellar in the world: Underwater wine cellar in Croatia!

 At these depths, the pressure is higher, around 2,7 ATA.
 To get the most significant benefits from these specific conditions, every bottle of wine needs to be carefully prepared and sealed.
 At the Coral Wine project, they add pigment to the vax protecting the cork.

 How long do the wines stay under the sea?

-In general, wines are spending from 200 – 750 days under the sea.
+In general, wines spend from 200 – 750 days under the sea.
 Most wines are taken out after approximately 350 – 400 days.
-Specially designed cages placed on specific spots on the shell farm, expose every bottle to the sea currents that carries corals, seaweed and other marine organisms that stay on the bottle.
+Specially designed cages placed on specific spots on the shell farm expose every bottle to the sea currents that carries corals, seaweed and other marine organisms that stay on the bottle.
 After more than a year underwater, bottles of Coral Wine become a unique signature of the sea, outside and inside.

 Why wine cellar underwater?

 “What we concluded so far is that the wine develops differently under the sea.
 Wines are at the different stages of life than the same wines in the cellar.
-Changes are visible in flavor, color, and aromas of the wine.” says Marko Dušević.
+Changes are visible in flavour, colour, and aromas of the wine.” says Marko Dušević.

 Our recent tasting proves him right.
 We compared same wines from the wine cellar and the ones from the sea, where the “sea influence” was striking.
 Wines genuinely seem to develop faster, some winemakers that tested the method, say 3-5 times faster.
 The wine in its youth becomes softer and elegant to enjoy, and the fruit character of the wines amplifies.
 That is if the material is of the highest quality.